 Rows are a staple exercise for your back, upper body, and core.
 While you can certainly stick to classic bent-over dumbbell rows, bodyweight rows increase the demand on your abs and biceps.
 Ideally, use TRX or other suspension straps, but if those aren’t available, you can use the bar in a squat rack positioned at roughly chest height.
 The lower the bar, the more difficult the exercise.
-Regardless as to the equipment you use, keep your core engaged and your shoulders back.
+Regardless of the equipment you use, keep your core engaged and your shoulders back.

 - Grab suspension strap handles in each hand with your arms shoulder-width apart.

-- Tighten your whole body so you are one stiff board.
+- Tighten your whole body, so you are one stiff board.

 - Lean back and walk your feet forward until your body is at a 10-45 degree angle relative to the ground.
-The further forward your feet go, and the more parallel you are to the floor, the harder the exercise will be.
+The further forward your feet go and the more parallel you are to the floor, the harder the exercise will be.

-- You should have your heels on the floor and toes and face pointing toward the ceiling.
+- You should have your heels on the floor and your toes and face pointing toward the ceiling.

 - Bend your arms to raise your body up to the handles (envision yourself doing a push-up in reverse).